fakeProgrammer0/ML_labs/lab1/lab1.md

 ### B.Experiment Step

 #### closed-form solution of Linear Regression
-1. Load the housing_scale dataset and devide it into training set and validation set.
+1. Load the housing_scale dataset and divide it into training set and validation set.
 2. Initialize linear model parameters.
 Set all parameter into zero, initialize it randomly or with normal distribution.
 3. Select the least square loss as the loss function and calculate least square loss of the training set with the weight vector, denoted as **Loss**.
 4. Use the formula of the closed-form solution (5) to get the best weighted vector.
 5. Get the **Loss**, **Loss_train** under the training set and **Loss_val**  by validating under validation set and output them.

+#### Core Code of closed-form solution

 ```python
 import numpy as np